algattik/terraform-azure-pipelines-starter/README.md

 ## Secrets and state management

+For simplicity, to demonstrate one approach to secrets management, the template pipeline generates a random password (per stage) for the SQL Server instance, stored in a Key Vault created by the pipeline and consumed by Terraform.
+You can adapt this to suit your lifecycle.
+You might want to manually enter credentials to external resources in the Key Vault or inject them via the pipeline.
+Randomly generated secrets may be generated within Terraform itself.

 You can inject secrets using `-var key=value` syntax in the `TerraformVariables` parameter.
 Those secrets could come from Key Vault-backed Azure DevOps variables.